mminer/mminer.github.com/_posts/2020-05-15-unreal-engine-video-input.md

 ## Alternatives

-The <abbr title="Blackmagic Design">BMD</abbr> [UltraStudio Mini Recorder](https://www.blackmagicdesign.com/products/ultrastudio/techspecs/W-DLUS-04) --- basically the Thunderbolt version of the DeckLink --- was tempting for its ability to plug into my laptop.
+The <abbr title="Blackmagic Design">BMD</abbr> [UltraStudio Mini Recorder](https://www.blackmagicdesign.com/products/ultrastudio/techspecs/W-DLUS-04) --- the Thunderbolt version of the DeckLink --- was tempting for its ability to plug into my laptop.
 Unfortunately my desktop lacks Thunderbolt so I skipped that option.

-The <abbr title="Blackmagic Design">BMD</abbr> [Intensity](https://www.blackmagicdesign.com/products/intensitypro4k/techspecs/W-INT-05) seems to be a popular option for capturing HDMI and has the bonus of HDMI output.
+The <abbr title="Blackmagic Design">BMD</abbr> [Intensity](https://www.blackmagicdesign.com/products/intensitypro4k/techspecs/W-INT-05) is a popular option for capturing HDMI and has the bonus of HDMI output.
 Recording and monitoring in one card, what's not to love?
 Alas, [forum](https://forums.unrealengine.com/unreal-engine/feedback-for-epic/1655497-hdmi-video-capture-card-support-for-virtual-production) [posts](https://forums.unrealengine.com/community/general-discussion/1646571-video-capture-cards-not-working-supported-help) indicate that Unreal refuses to recognize it.
 So that's not to love.

 Another attractive option was the Elgato [Cam Link](https://www.elgato.com/en/gaming/cam-link-4k), which converts any HDMI source to a webcam feed.
 It's relatively cheap and the Internet tells me it works well with Unreal.
 I might have went this route if it didn't prove impossible to find.
 I'll chalk this up to COVID-19 and the sudden surge of people decking out their work-from-home setups.